GitJit-max/learning-linux/chapter/09-multi-user.md

 #### Modern systems have no root password

 Modern GNU/Linux distributions do not have a root password set (by default).
 Modern systems use the [sudo program](https://www.sudo.ws/about/intro/) to allow (regular) users to run commands as root (see [Section: Sudo program](#sudo-program)).
 And when the sudo program asks for password authentication, every one supply their own password.
 After authentication, the system will invoke the requested command as root.
-Thus no specific root password is needed, which would have to be shared by many users; And thus pose a security risk.
+Thus no specific root password is needed, which would have to be shared by many users; and thus pose a security risk.

 ### Change user-identity